memfault/interrupt/_drafts/monitoring-battery-life.md

 It’s also important that the battery behaves in ways the customer expects.
 It was one thing for the Pebble watch to linearly drop from 100% to 0% over 6 days.
 It was an entirely different issue if the watch reported 90% for 3 days then dropped to 10% and died on the 4th day.

-Users expect that batteries do not lie to them and that they are always reliable.
-As hardware people, we know this isn’t the case.
+Users expect batteries to be reliable and not lie to them, but as engineers who work with hardware often, we know this isn’t the case.
 Batteries are hard, and it's our job to make them seem reliable.

 ## But batteries are _hard_